Mike Synar

 Michael Lynn Synar (October 17, 1950 – January 9, 1996) was an American Democratic politician who represented Oklahoma's 2nd congressional district in Congress for eight terms.

 Early life and career

 Synar was born in Vinita, Oklahoma, His father, Ed Synar, was a World War II B-24 tailgunner in Europe.
 His father's family line was Polish Catholics.
 Mike Synar was graduated from Muskogee High School in 1968.
 He attended the University of Oklahoma (OU) and graduated in 1972 with a B.S.; later Synar also earned his J.D. degree from the University of Oklahoma College of Law in 1977.
+While Synar was studying at the University of Oklahoma, he was a member of Oklahoma Intercollegiate Legislature.
 Synar was also a Rotary International Scholar and attended the Graduate School of Economics at the University of Edinburgh (in Scotland) in 1973, and earned an M.A. from Northwestern University in 1974.

 While Synar's primary profession was the practice of law, he also worked as a rancher and a real estate broker/agent in the Muskogee area.